gpdoud/ams2-client-solution/README.md

 6. Click Sql Server and Windows Authentication mode
 7. Click Ok.

+Restart the SQL Server Service

+1. Search for "cmd" (do not click yet!)
+2. Right-click on "cmd"
+3. Click "Run as administrator"
+4. Type `net stop mssql$sqlexpress` and press enter
+5. Wait for `The SQL Server (SQLEXPRESS) service was stopped successfully.` message
+6. Type `net start mssql$sqlexpress` and press enter
+7. Wait for `The SQL Server (SQLEXPRESS) service was started successfully.` message

 #### Add a SQL user and password

 Ams2 is configured to use a SQL user ams with a password of ams.
 Follow these steps.